-• A child is making small steps or no progress in one or more of the core subjects (reading, writing, or maths) despite differentiation and targeted intervention after being added to the concerns list and being monitored over at least 1 term.
+• A pupil/student is making small steps or no progress in one or more of the core subjects (reading, writing, or maths) despite scaffolding, adaptations and targeted intervention after being added to the concerns list and being monitored over at least 1 term.

-- A child is working significantly below (2 years of their age expectations (in the County), at least 1 year of their age expectations (in the City) and not narrowing the gap to their peers) in one or more of the core subjects (reading, writing or maths) - A child has significant difficulties with processing, working memory and concentration compared to their aged related cognitive ability. - A child has been assessed as having a SpLD which is contributing to their progress and attainment dyslexia, dyscalculia, dyspraxia
+- A pupil/student has significant difficulties with processing, working memory and concentration compared to their aged related cognitive ability. - A pupil/student has been assessed as having a SpLD which is contributing to their progress and attainment - dyslexia, dyscalculia, dyspraxia